-This week, Nicola Sturgeon used her SNP Party Conference speech to announce the island of Ulva was granted permission to bring their island into community ownership, granting them first refusal on the purchase.
+This week, Nicola Sturgeon used her SNP Party Conference speech to announce the island of Ulva’s successful community buyout.

 The North West Mull Community Trust were approved to bid for the 4,500-acre island off the coast of Mull, 20 years after Eigg islanders successfully bought out their own community.

 Around 50 per cent of Scotland belongs to 432 owners, perhaps painting the picture of the most uneven distribution of land ownership anywhere in the western world.

 Just 16 of that number own 10 per cent of the country, according to research by activist and Green party MSP Andy Wightman.